-We have found that it is most helpful for transfer students to do one year of carefully planned transfer coursework (or more, if prerequisite courses are needed to progress in the Mines first-year curriculum) and then start at Mines in the fall semester.
-The core chemical engineering curriculum starts in earnest in the spring term of the sophomore year, so it is possible to successfully transfer for a spring start.
+We have found that it is most helpful for transfer students to do one year of carefully planned transfer coursework which aligns with the Mines first-year curriculum for chemical engineering (additional semesters may be needed if prerequisite courses are required to progress into the Mines first-year curriculum) and then start at Mines in the fall semester of the “sophomore” year.
+The core chemical engineering curriculum starts in earnest in the spring term of the sophomore year, so it is possible to successfully transfer in spring .
 However, when possible, the fall start is preferable since it allows students to take CBEN210 Intro to Thermodynamics and have a semester to adjust to Mines before launching fully into the chemical engineering core curriculum in spring.
 We have found that students are more successful in the core courses when they have the opportunity to take CBEN210 Intro to Thermo prior to their sophomore spring.

 I already have 2 or more years of community college coursework.
 How quickly can I complete a Mines degree in chemical engineering?

 The fastest you can complete the degree is 2 calendar years—this would be with a spring start and December graduation (4 semesters + one summer term at 6 credits).
 This is assuming that you have completed the majority of the Mines core curriculum (the courses all Mines students take, regardless of major) and are not transferring in any chemical engineering-specific courses.
 Many transfer students will take 2.5 years even if substantial transfer credits apply, and usually it is in student’s best interest to not overload on credits.

 The majority of Mines CBE students have some sort of out-of-classroom technical experience by graduation.